Migration caveats and limitations - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 Migration caveats and limitations

-The migration doesn't carry over all of your settings, exactly as you have them in Amazon WAF Classic.
-A few things, like managed rules, don't map exactly between the two versions.
-Other settings, like the web ACL's associations with protected Amazon resources, are disabled initially in the new version so you can add them when you're ready.
+The migration only handles web ACL configurations, and the web ACL migration doesn't bring over all settings exactly as you have them in Amazon WAF Classic.
+Some configuration items require manual configuration in Amazon WAF (v2).
+A few things don't map exactly between the two versions, and you'll need to decide how you want to configure the functionality in Amazon WAF (v2).
+Some settings, like the web ACL's associations with Amazon resources, are disabled initially in the new version so you can add them when you're ready.

 The following list describes the caveats of the migration and describes any steps you might want to take in response.
 Use this overview to plan your migration.
 The detailed migration steps, later on, walk you through the recommended mitigation steps.

-• Managed rules – The migration doesn't bring over any managed rules from Amazon Web Services Marketplace sellers.
+• No Amazon Web Services Marketplace managed rules – The migration doesn't bring over any managed rules from Amazon Web Services Marketplace sellers.
 Some Amazon Web Services Marketplace sellers have equivalent managed rules for Amazon WAF that you can subscribe to again.
 Before you do this, review the Amazon Managed Rules that are provided with the latest version of Amazon WAF.
 Most of these are free of charge for Amazon WAF users.
-For information about managed rules, see Managed rule groups.
+For information about managed rules, see Using managed rule groups in Amazon WAF.

-• Web ACL associations – The migration doesn't bring over any associations between the web ACL and protected resources.
+• No web ACL associations – The migration doesn't bring over any associations between the web ACL and protected resources.
 This is by design, to avoid affecting your production workload.
 After you verify that everything is migrated correctly, associate the new web ACL with your resources.

 Note